fuzzymfx/fuzzymfx.github.io/content/unfollowall.md

 countAllElementsWithInnerHTML("artdeco-button__text", innerHTMLString);

 ```

-#### unfollow-script.js

-The script scrolls down the `following` page and unfollows each `following`.
-It then scrolls down again and repeats the process until there are no more followings left.

-`buttons` is a list of all the follow buttons on the page.
-The script then iterates over the list, and selects the button that is a following button.
-The `0` value in `window.scrollTo(0, button.offsetTop - 260);` is used here to indicate that there is no need to scroll horizontally, i.e., the window should remain at its current horizontal position. `button.offsetTop` refers to the distance of the button element from the top of its parent container.
-260 is subtracted from the offsetTop value to ensure that the button is not covered by the LinkedIn navigation bar at the top of the page.

-One the button is clicked, the script waits for 100ms to ensure that the button is clicked and the unfollowing process is complete.
-The script then scrolls down to the bottom of the page and waits for 2 seconds to update the list of followings before running the `runUnfollowAll` function again.
-If there are no more followings left, the script stops.

-Happy unfollowing! :D

-### stats-script.js

 The script scrolls down the `following` page and counts the number of `following` buttons.
 It then scrolls down again and repeats the process until there are no more followings left.